Leadwerks/Documentation/CPP/CreateDir.md

 ## Returns

-Returns true if the folder was successfully created, or if it already existed, otherwise false is returned.
+Returns true if the folder was successfully created or if it already exists, otherwise false is returned.